heiner/dylaniki/Blood_on_the_Tracks.md

 Eyolf Østrem

 </h3>
-<em>Blood on the Tracks</em> is Dylan’s best album.
+<em>Blood on the Tracks</em> is Dylan's best album.

 Others may tell you that <em>Blonde on Blonde</em>, <em>Highway 61
-Revisited </em>or even <em>Desire </em>is his best album, but they’re wrong, and when pressed (up against the wall, and in the presence of a .44, if necessary), they will eventually agree.
+Revisited </em>or even <em>Desire </em>is his best album, but they're wrong, and when pressed (up against the wall, and in the presence of a .44, if necessary), they will eventually agree.

-<em>Blood on the Tracks</em> is also Dylan’s best album in its released
+<em>Blood on the Tracks</em> is also Dylan's best album in its released
 form.

-Others may tell you that had he not tinkered with the songs, but left them alone as they were recorded in September 1974, it would have been a far better album, and that the songs that were rewritten and re-recorded over Christmas, with local Minnesotan musicians brought together by Dylan’s brother David, are inferior, both textually and musically, to the intensively emotional New York versions.
+Others may tell you that had he not tinkered with the songs, but left them alone as they were recorded in September 1974, it would have been a far better album, and that the songs that were rewritten and re-recorded over Christmas, with local Minnesotan musicians brought together by Dylan's brother David, are inferior, both textually and musically, to the intensively emotional New York versions.

-They’re wrong even here, although they’re closer to the truth this time.
+They're wrong even here, although they're closer to the truth this time.
 In a one-to-one comparison between the two versions, the New York versions may get the upper hand (the one undisputable exception is “If You See Her, Say Hello”, but even “Lily, Rosemary and the Jack of Hearts” is better in the Minnesota version).
-But even if we were to define the New York versions of “Tangled up in Blue”, “Idiot Wind” and “You’re a Big Girl Now” as <em>perfection</em>, the Minnesota versions are close enough to this level, musically, and the extra qualities they add to their New Yorkean counterparts (the rhythmical drive of “Tangled”, the angered bite of “Idiot Wind”, the softness of “Big
+But even if we were to define the New York versions of “Tangled up in Blue”, “Idiot Wind” and “You're a Big Girl Now” as <em>perfection</em>, the Minnesota versions are close enough to this level, musically, and the extra qualities they add to their New Yorkean counterparts (the rhythmical drive of “Tangled”, the angered bite of “Idiot Wind”, the softness of “Big